rememberSoftwares/yacana/README.md

 The diagram now looks like this:
 ![GS9](https://github.com/user-attachments/assets/4afa64f1-ab1e-4dd9-8530-f36355e05089)

 Note how User and Assistant are now reversed.

 ⚠️ We haven't actually reran the program 😁.
 Therefore, message content after the shift message may be different now that it's assigned to Agent1.

 #### Reconciling initial messages

 Let's take another look at the diagram of one past conversation:
 ![gs2B](https://github.com/user-attachments/assets/5ffed0d2-5d26-4fe8-83c2-c0700da98014)

 Messages 1 & 2 are only available to their respective agent.
 Meaning that history reconciliation comes only at message 4 (after the damn "shift message").
-When history is *reconcyled* both agents share the same history.
+When history is *reconciled* both agents share the same history.

 It could be represented like this:
 ![GS5A](https://github.com/user-attachments/assets/649fe22c-3a2a-48d2-b18a-43d62819793b)

 But what if you wanted messages 1 & 2 to be available in both histories?
 Well, there is an option for that too...
 I know...
-Too many parameters!
+Sooo many parameters!
 It's called `reconcile_first_message` and can be set to `True` inside the GroupSolve class.
 For instance:
 ```python